The-Ofek-Foundation/blog/_posts/2018-02-21-knight-moves.markdown

 layout: post
 custom-style: true
 custom-script: true
+mathjax: true
 ---

 I recently came across a simple coding problem: What's the fewest number of moves it would take to move a chess knight from any single point on an n-dimensional board to any other point.
 The original problem asked to find a recursive solution, but that would take an unreasonable amount of time for large boards.
-In this blog post I'll walk you through solutions for the problem starting with ``O(n)`` complexity, but quickly progressing to ``O(log(n))`` and even **``O(1)``** complexities.
+In this blog post I'll walk you through two solutions for the problem, an ``O(n)`` complexity iterative solution, and then an **``O(1)``** mathematic solution.

 ## Working **O(1)** Demo